-Gofundme and Indiegogo maybe two of the largest, but you should know already the hottest thing on the web!
+Gofundme and Indiegogo maybe two of the largest crowdfunding entity.
+But you should know already the hottest thing on the web!
 Raising charity funding is the easiest thing, whether online or offline.
-Genuine philanthropic causes like helping the disadvantaged in health and education, food and housing, have timeless appeal.
+Genuine philanthropic causes like helping the disadvantaged in health and education, food, and housing, have timeless appeal.

 What is Crowdfunding?

 Crowdfunding or raising donations online is a reality, and maybe 500 such websites or more are doing the rounds night and day.
 Unlike the shops in the town, websites need not close nightly, which is a mighty advantage in terms of costs and accessibility from around the globe.
 Crowdfunding may be worth more than $5 billion during the current financial year with a million and more individual campaigns!

 How exactly does crowdfunding work?

-The website is like a middleman that raises money on your behalf but charges commission too.
-Whether you call it processing fees, either the donor’s or the recipient’s or both would have to pay maybe 3% or 5%, which is fantastic after all though they may claim it is all for free.
+The website is like a middleman that raises money on your behalf but charges a commission too.
+Whether you call it processing fees, either the donor or the recipient or both would have to pay maybe 3% or 5%, which is fantastic after all though they may claim it is all for free.

 - Crowdrise represents the website for the easiest task of raising charity funding.
 Inspirational social work would certainly fund a crutch here.